kputnam/piggly/README.markdown

 * Instrumenting source-to-source compiler
 * Low test execution overhead
 * Reduced compilation times by use of disk caching
-* Readable and easily navigable reports (see example/piggly/reports/index.html)
+* Readable and easily-navigable reports (see example/piggly/reports/index.html)
-* Able to aggregate coverage across multiple runs
+* Possible to aggregate coverage across multiple runs
 * Test::Unit and RSpec compatible

 ## Limitations
 * Cannot parse aggregate definitions (but helper functions are fine)
 * Cannot parse nested dollar-quoted strings, eg $A$ ... $B$ ... $B$ ... $A$
 * Report generation is resource intensive and slow
+* SQL statements are not instrumented, so their branches (COALESCE, WHERE-clauses, etc) aren't tracked

 ## Requirements
 * [Treetop] [2]